tteskac/Audio_Spectrum_LED_Controller/README.md

 # Audio_Spectrum_LED_Controller
-With this project you can get audio spectrum values from you music/movie/game/youtube and send it to some IP address, like Arduino...
+With this project you can get audio spectrum values from your music/movie/game/youtube and send it to some IP address, like Arduino...
 Original project from: http://www.instructables.com/id/Audio-Spectrum-Software-C/

 Screenshot: